osuthorpe/llm-expect/wiki/Use-Cases.md

 **The Problem**: You are changing your prompt or switching models (e.g., GPT-4 to GPT-3.5) and want to make sure quality doesn't drop.

 **The Setup**:
-1. Run Vald8 on your "Golden Dataset" with the old model.
+1. Run LLM Expect on your "Golden Dataset" with the old model.
 2. Switch the model.
-3. Run Vald8 again.
+3. Run LLM Expect again.
 4. Compare the pass rates.

-**Vald8 Solution**:
+**LLM Expect Solution**:
-Vald8's session-based logging makes this easy.
+LLM Expect's session-based logging makes this easy.
 You can simply look at the pass rates in the terminal or inspect the `results.jsonl` files to see exactly which cases regressed.